Guanqilu/YELP-G1/data/README.md

 The original data files too large, therefore we upload them to the google drive.
-(The Chineses_canada_reviews10 and tips_chinese_canada are two examples that are not so large to upload here. )
+(The Chineses_canada_reviews10 and tips_canada_chinese are two examples that are not so large to upload here. )

 ## The data files in this foler are mainly from the codes output:
 Score_output —— The score from sentimental analysis.Adding the reviews count and stars for all businesses.